GBG++: A Fast and Stable Granular Ball Generation Method for Classification: Experimental Results and Analysis

+The proposed method is compared with $2$ state-of-the-art GB-based classifiers and $3$ classic machine learning classifiers whose hyperparameter settings are as follows.

+\begin{itemize} \item The original GB$k$NN(ORI-GB$k$NN)\cite{29}: the setting of $k$ of $k$-means used in ORI-GB$k$NN is as introduced in Section \ref{subsec:Ori-GBG}.
+And, the setting of $k$ of $k$-NN used in ORI-GB$k$NN is as introduced in Section \ref{subsec:Ori-GB$k$NN}.

+\item An acceleration GB$k$NN(ACC-GB$k$NN)\cite{32}: the setting of $k$ of $k$-division used in ACC-GB$k$NN is as introduced in Section \ref{subsec:ACC-GBG}.

+\item $k$-Nearest Neighbor($k$NN): the $k$ is set to $1, 3, 5, 7, 9, 11,$ $ 13$ and $15$ respectively, and the average level of classification results are as the final result.

+\item Support vector machine(SVM): the kernel function uses the radial basis function, and its hyperparameter is set to the reciprocal of the number of features of the dataset.
+The other hyperparameters are consistent with the default parameters in scikit-learn, which is a popular open-source machine-learning library for Python.

+\item Classification and regression tree(CART): all hyperparameters of CART are consistent with the default parameters in scikit-learn. \end{itemize}

-With increasing purity, the description of original data set using GBs is generally more accurate.
-Therefore, the purity threshold might be set to $1$ without loss of generality for all GB-based classifiers.
-For the ORI-GB$k$NN and ACC-GB$k$NN, the parameter $k$ used in $k-means$ or $k-division$ are consistent with those in original papers\cite{29,32}.
-For $k$NN, take $1, 3, 5, 7, 9, 11, 13, 15$ for the parameter $k$ and the average $Accuracy$ as the experimental result.
-Besides, the experimental parameter settings of SVM and CART are consistent with the default parameters in scikit-learn which is a popular open-source machine learning library for Python.
+Notably, with increasing purity, taking GBs to describe the original dataset is generally more accurate.
+Therefore, the purity threshold might be set to $1.0$ without loss of generality for all GB-based classifiers including the proposed GB$k$NN++.